TavstalDev/TShop2/README.md

 # TShop

 ### What is this?
-This is a source code of a library written in C#.
+This is the source code of a .NETFramework library written in C#.
 This library is a plugin made for Unturned 3.24.x+ servers.

 ### Description
 An user-friendly item and vehicle shop plugin supporting async (mysql) database.